 A visitation is just a step beyond a lucid dream.

 This page is still under development, but while you’re here, check out a few of the performances.
-First, if you clicked on it (at the top of the page), then you heard the very old-fashioned Rachmaninoff (b.
+If you clicked on Serenade ("Ständchen" in German) at the top of the page, you heard the very old-fashioned Rachmaninoff (b.
 1873 – d.
 1943) performing a piece composed by Schubert (b.
 1797 – d.
 1828) for one voice with piano accompaniment, called an art song.
 What was the song’s intent?
 The singer exhorts his lover to make him happy.

-Page published September 18, 2014 (Updated 23 Mar 2017)
+Page published September 18, 2014 (Updated 11 October 2017)